SyncfusionExamples/PDF-Examples/Images/Convert_Image_to_PDF/.NET/Convert_Image_to_PDF/README.md

 # Converting Images to PDF

-The Syncfusion [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) offers tools to create, read, and edit PDF documents.
+The Syncfusion&reg; [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) offers tools to create, read, and edit PDF documents.
 It also provides functionality to convert images into PDF files, making it easy to integrate image content into your PDF documents.

 ## Steps to convert images to PDF

-Follow these steps to convert an image into a PDF file using the Syncfusion library:
+Follow these steps to convert an image into a PDF file using the Syncfusion&reg; library:

 Step 1: **Create a new project**: Start a new C# Console Application project.